 Password: Password to connect to your VCS repository, when User/password authentication is enabled.

-Local repository home: Folder in the file system of the Solution Manager where the local copy of the remote repository resides.
-You do not need to change the default value.
+Local repository home: Leave the default value.
+Folder in the file system of the Solution Manager where the local copy of the remote repository resides.

 Click to save the changes.

-Once you set this up, you can configure the environments so the Solution Manager stores a backup on the VCS after deploying a revision to that environment.
+Once you set this up, change the configuration of the environments so the Solution Manager stores a backup on the VCS after deploying a revision to that environment.
 To enable this on an environment, open its configuration and select Save VCS backup when the deployment finishes.